Using Weavy with React

 Weavy can be configured using the <WyContext />

-creates a Weavy instance and provides it to the components.
+creates a Weavy instance and provides it to the children components.
+Components placed outside the provider will not access the Weavy instance.

 hook from the @weavy/uikit-react